n3M3Z1Z/python_projects/README.md

-caesarcipher.py - a tool to encrypt and decrypt messages passgen.py - a (safe) password generator passmanager.py - a passwordmanager tool (bugged) portscanner.py - a portscan script useing nmap in python
+caesarcipher.py - a tool to encrypt and decrypt messages passgen.py - a (safe) password generator passmanager.py - a passwordmanager tool (bugged) portscanner.py - a portscan script useing nmap in python (bugged)

 voldemort.py - a examplpe of ransomware
 decrypt.py - the tool to decrypt files encrypted by voldemort.py